World Languages – Spanish

 World Languages – ESL

-Susan Pasquale has worked at NYMA for thirty years and has been developing the ESL program here for over two decades.
+Susan Pasquale has worked at NYMA for over thirty years and has been developing the ESL program here for over two decades.
 Her duties have included curriculum writing, placing students in proper levels, and preparing cadets to take the TOEFL test.
 She has also served as the tennis coach and the Cooking Club advisor.
 During her time at the academy, Ms. Pasquale has been both mentor and “mom” to the international student population.

-Tom Roselli has been teaching Math in independent schools for twenty-five years.
+Tom Roselli has been teaching Math in independent schools for over twenty-five years.
 He has taught sixth-grade Math through AP Calculus as well as Statistics during that time.
 Mr. Roselli has also worked as an Academic Dean, Dean of Students, Math Department Chair, Houseparent, and wrestling coach.

 He has two sons, Jon and Ray, who live in the Boston area where he taught for fifteen years.
 After spending two years in Chattanooga, TN, Mr. Roselli is pleased to be back teaching Math at a school like NYMA.